 New Year’s Eve at First Night Alexandria, Alexandria, Dec 31

 First Night Alexandria is a spectacular New Year's Eve celebration to welcome in the new year.
 Enjoy special performances and fun throughout Old Town Alexandria then head to the waterfront for the fireworks show.
 Follow the link for ticket purchase and performance schedule.

 Watch Night, Falls Church, Dec 31

 The fun is back in 2022 as Watch Night Falls Church returns.
 The free event features live bands and musicians, interactive amusements and activities, inflatables for all ages, caricaturists, balloon artists, puppet shows, and more.
 Ring in the New Year with the lowering of the Historic Star (the City’s first holiday decoration from 1948) at midnight.
 Free; 7:00 – midnight.

 Plan a First Day Hike, Virginia State Parks

 On January 1st, America’s State Parks will host special events and guided hikes to kick off the new year with healthy, family-friendly activities.
 Join in the fun at Virginia First Day Hikes, offering free entry to all Virginia State Parks, special programs, and a photo competition with some nice prizes.
 Fairfax County Parks also host First Day Hikes and a photo contest.
 Follow the link for details.

-Ongoing and Road Trip Worthy 2020 December Events
+Ongoing 2022 December Events

 Fill your month with sparkly lights, from professional displays to private homes and neighborhoods decked out for the holidays.
 We like to look beyond December events and just spend time checking out decorated houses and neighborhood displays.